lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 ### **Phase 4: Controller Updates** ✅ **COMPLETED**

+The controller layer handles HTTP requests and responses, providing a clean interface between the API routes and the service layer.
+All controllers follow RESTful principles and include proper error handling.

 #### **4.1 Enhanced Product Controller** ✅ **IMPLEMENTED**

+The product controller has been enhanced with new methods to support comprehensive product details, including review data and related products.
+All methods include proper authentication, validation, and error handling following existing patterns.
 ```javascript
 // Add to productController.js
 static async getProductDetails(req, res) {